389ds/389ds.github.io/docs/389ds/FAQ/getting-started.md

 ### **Contributing to it...**
 ------------------------------

 The 389 Directory Server Project is an open source project.
 This means that we would hope that - whether or a you're a user or a developer - you will contribute back to the project.
 There are quite a few ways that you can do this, no matter what your skill level.
-Our [ways to contribute](ways-to-contribute.html) page contains a lot of information on how you might get more involved in the project.
+Our [development](../development.html) page contains a lot of information on how you might get more involved in the project.
 You should also have a look at our [mission](mission.html) page which describes what we're trying to do here.

-Our [contributing](../development/contributing.html) page contains the steps that you will need to take to get set up so you can contribute code to the project.